sul-dlss-deprecated/bassi_veratti/README.md

 delete all the records in the test solr core, index all fixtures in `spec/fixtures`, run `db:migrate` in test, then run the tests, and then restart development jetty

+## Collection Highlights

+The collection highlights shown on the home page are stored in MySQL.
+The database entries are created in db/seeds.rb For each collection highlight, you need a name in English and Italian, a local placeholder image to show (placed in the assets/image folder), and a description (not shown).
+You also need a list of IDs that belong in the collection.

 ## Utils